Alex-Programs/planeGame/README.md

 # Plane Game

 This is a project I undertook over a week of lockdown, learning a lot more of unity.
-Warning, though - none of it is object oriented.
-It's a 3D game where you fly about using mouse-aim flight on a multiplayer server (dedicated or self hosted) shooting each other with guns and missiles.
+Warning, though - none of it is any good.
+It's a 3D game where you fly about using mouse-aim flight on a multiplayer server (dedicated or hybrid) shooting each other with guns and missiles.

 # Some images